berkansezer77/home-assistant/custom-cards/weather-card/README.md

 <img src="https://github.com/berkansezer77/home-assistant/assets/84282504/5ecc44d4-ef6c-4a8d-a8d9-35746f5c3a15" width="150">

 Before we begin I was very much inspired by the work of "Weather App" design by "Hua".
 I thought this will be the best design to give life.
-I added bunch of staff and I hope you will enjoy it.
+I coded bunch of details and I hope you will enjoy it.

 # Installation
 **How do I install this theme?**